Updated July 1, 2023

-No Red Hat subscription is paid but there are some categories build as per the usage.
+No Red Hat subscription is paid, but some categories are built per usage.
 Let’s see them.
-So, talking of free usage, CentOS is a Linux distribution that provides its users with a free, enterprise-class platform.
-There are some limitations of using CentOS; it has no proper subscriptions available and also the update support policy from the company.
+So, regarding free usage, CentOS is a Linux distribution that provides users with a free, enterprise-class platform.
+CentOS has some limitations; it has no proper subscriptions and the company’s updated support policy.

-But, if you are looking to have a demo before the actual purchase, RedHat has several offerings to its users.
-Let’s see them
+But, if you want a demo before the purchase, RedHat has several offerings to its users.
+Let’s see them.

 - Red Hat Enterprise Linux Server – 30-day evaluation

 - Red Hat Enterprise Linux Developer Workstation – 30-day evaluation

 - Red Hat Enterprise Linux for SAP HANA – 30-day evaluation